thatskyapplication/.github/profile/README.md

 <br>

+## Features

+### Bonks

+Bonk.
+Does someoene deserve it?
+Who cares!
+Just bonk them!

+### Calculators

+#### Seasonal Candles

+A basic calculator for seasonal candles.
+This also takes into account the Season Pass.

+#### Winged Light

+A thorough calculator for winged light.
+This will yield the total amount of winged light one may possess.

+Optionally, you may choose to include realms in your command.
+This will tell you how much winged light you should have after gathering all winged light from a specified realm.

+### Daily Guides

+Every day, a compact summary of daily guides are sent out.
+There exists a big list of daily guides containing intricate images, but experienced players do not need this and may only just require the names.

+### Fights

+Fight your friend for whatever reason!

+### Hearts

+A Discord implementation of heart gifting!
+Gift a heart to someone to show your appreciation towards them!

+### Hugs

+Does someone need a hug?
+Feel like hugging someone?
+Feel free to send a hug to someone's way!

+### Notifications

+One may be notified of the following events shortly before they occur:

+- Polluted geyser
+- Grandma
+- Turtle

+### Sky Profile

+You can write your own summary and customise your own Sky Profile that others can see!

 ## Supporting Us

 We know there are amazing people out there who may want to donate just to show their appreciation.
 Thank you in advance!